awslabs/aws-amplify-identity-broker/Documentation/UserDocumentation.md

 ## CSS & UI components customization instruction

 The Broker code is based on _React_, _aws-amplify_ and _@aws-amplify/ui-react_.
-While you can customize the CSS, JS and HTML anyway you want, we provide here several tips to make your change more efficients and easier to maintain.
+While you can customize the CSS, JS and HTML anyway you want, we provide here several tips to make your change more efficient and easier to maintain.

 We use CSS Variables to setup the color of the project.